-Complete these modules to understand the Volunteer Standards of Conduct, Intake/Interview & Quality Review Training.
+Complete this module to understand the Volunteer Standards of Conduct, Intake/Interview & Quality Review Training.

 Learn the volunteer standards of conduct and what it means to be a VITA volunteer.
 The video gives a national perspective of VITA services during the COVID 19 pandemic.

-Volunteer Standards of Conduct – Welcome to VITA
+- Publication 4961 VITA/TCE Volunteer Standards of Conduct

 - Form 13614-C Intake/Interview & Quality Review Sheet